 In response to concerns about hostile and authoritarian governments covertly influencing their politics, many historic democracies have turned to foreign influence registration requirements.
 In 2018, Australia enacted the Foreign Influence Transparency Scheme Act.
-In 2023, the United Kingdom enacted a Foreign Influence Registration Scheme (FIRS) as part of the U.K.'s revised national security legislation (2023 National Security Act).
-The same year, the European Commission proposed a foreign influence registration scheme for E.U. member states as part of its Defence of Democracy package.
-Canada and France are also currently considering foreign influence registration schemes.
+In 2023, the United Kingdom enacted a Foreign Influence Registration Scheme (FIRS) as part of the UK's revised national security legislation (2023 National Security Act).
+The same year, the European Commission proposed a foreign influence registration scheme for EU member states as part of its Defence of Democracy package.
+And in 2024 Canada enacted the Foreign Influence Transparency and Accountability Act and France Law No. 2024-850, which creates a registry aimed at countering foreign interference.